biojava/biojava.github.io/_wikis/BioJava:Make_release.md

 `point /home/websites/biojava.org/html/static/docs/api to api17`

-Now the link to the Javadoci API on the left hand side menu of the wikipedia pages should point to the new javadoc.
+### Update the wikipedia pages to link to the new release